jayeheffernan/WifiQueue/README.md

 ## Class Methods

+# setLogs(logs)

+This function allows the user to change the logs object.

+# setWifiList(wifiList)

+This function allows the user to change the list of networks.
+When the device next attempts to connect it will start from the beginning of the list.

 ## connect()

 This function triggers the device to start trying to connect.
 It will first attempt to connect to the network it was blinked up to and if that